Veterans Day National Committee Bylaws

 - The Secretary-Treasurer, nominated by the Vice Chair and confirmed by the Members, shall call meetings as directed by the Chairperson or upon the request of three (3) Members of the Veterans Day National Committee.
 The Secretary-Treasurer will keep a record of the actions of the National Committee and inform members of the National Committee accordingly.
-The Secretary-Treasurer will appoint a Finance Officer who will maintain the accounts for the Committee and provide the Committee with fiscal statements at least three (3) times annually.
+The Secretary-Treasurer will maintain the accounts for the Committee and provide the Committee with fiscal statements at least three (3) times annually.

-- The Veterans Day National Committee will consist of two classes of membership: Members and Associate Members.
+- The Veterans Day National Committee will consist of four classes of membership: Members, Associate Members, Emeritus Members and Honorary Members.

-- Current Veterans Service Organizations and other Organizations included in the Members, Members Emeritus and Committee Advisors hierarchy as of July 12, 1993.
-Non Profit organizations that are national in scope, of good reputation, in existence and involved with veterans for a minimum of five years, and dedicated to a wide range of veteran’s issues may apply for membership as Associate Members.
+- VDNC Associate Members shall consist of Non Profit organizations that are national in scope, of good reputation, in existence and involved with veterans for a minimum of five years, and dedicated to a wide range of veteran’s issues.

 - Honorary Members shall be prominent persons, approved by the Chairperson, who have an interest in Veterans Day or veterans.